benjiao/DualShapeOscillator/README.md

 ### Output

 *Audio Out* - An audio signal.
 Can be a triangle wave, square wave, or a blend of the two.
-Levels of each wave type is controlled by the Triangle and Square knobs.
+Level of each wave type is controlled by the Triangle and Square knobs.

 <img src="./Images/Scope - Triangle.png">